saxix/django-online-issues/docs/src/backends.md

 -   **Description**: Creates an issue in a specified GitHub repository.
 -   **Options**:
     -   `API_TOKEN`: Your GitHub personal access token with appropriate repository permissions.
 Example: `"ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"`
-    -   `REPOSITORY_OWNER`: The username or organization name that owns the target repository.
-Example: `"your-org"`
+    -   `PROJECT`: The username or organization and project name repository.
+Example: `"user/project"`
-    -   `REPOSITORY_NAME`: The name of the GitHub repository where issues will be created.
-Example: `"your-repo"`
+-   **Note**: This backend does not support screenshot uploads.

 ## GitLab Backend